Gray Matter (band): Biography

 Gray Matter officially formed in the summer of 1983 from the remnants of several Washington, D.C. area punk bands.
 Geoff Turner, Mark Haggerty and Dante Ferrando had been playing in bands since their early junior high school days.
-In 1983, Dante and Mark were playing in Iron Cross, but when the band's image began to reflect its violent supporters more than the members themselves, Dante quit.
-Soon after Mark also left and the two reunited with Geoff and Steve Niles and started playing shows around Washington D.C. as Gray Matter.
+In 1983, Ferrando and Haggerty were playing in Iron Cross, but when the band's image began to reflect its violent supporters more than the members themselves, Ferrando quit.
+Soon after Haggerty also left and the two reunited with Turner and Steve Niles and started playing shows around Washington D.C. as Gray Matter.

 The band's first album, Food For Thought, was recorded at Inner Ear studio in November 1984 with Minor Threat's Ian Mackaye assisting with production.
 It was originally released on R&B Records in 1985, while the members were still in high school.
 In 1986, Dischord Records released the EP Take It Back.
-Shortly thereafter, Mark left the band to go to college and Gray Matter broke up.
-Dante went on to play drums for Ignition and Geoff, Steve, and Mark reunited and formed the band Three, with Jeff Nelson from Minor Threat.
+Shortly thereafter, Haggerty left the band to go to college.
+The remaining members briefly continued with Jon Kirschten, but split up in May 1986.
+Kirschten went on to form Rain, Ferrando went on to play drums for Ignition and Turner, Niles, and Haggerty reunited and formed the band Three, with Jeff Nelson from Minor Threat.
 Gray Matter reformed in the spring of 1990 and released a double seven inch in 1991 and the full-length, Thog, in 1992.
 The band officially disbanded in 1993.

 Dischord originally re-issued Food For Thought and Take It Back (DIS 49) onto one CD in 1990.